-A number of new standards, including IFRS 9 Financial Instruments, have been issued but are not effective for this accounting period.
-These have not been adopted early and the Group does not consider that the future adoption of any new standards, in the form currently available, will have any material impact on the financial statements as presented.
+Certain new standards, including IFRS 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers, have been issued but are not effective for this accounting period.
+These have not been adopted early and the Group does not consider that the future adoption of any new standards, in the form currently available, will have any material impact on the financial position and performance as presented.